 If you’re thinking about getting into the real estate market, or expanding your real estate portfolio, you’ve likely heard the term REIT.
 A REIT, or Real Estate Investment Trust, is a company that owns or finances real estate properties.
-You invest in the company that owns multiple income-producing properties, and you are not the landlord getting 3 AM calls about broken heating or dripping faucets.
+You invest in the company that owns multiple income-producing properties.
+Therefore, you are not the landlord getting 3 AM calls about broken heating or dripping faucets.
 Someone else handles that.
 You own, and you collect your dividends without bailing water out of a flooded basement or changing light bulbs on a 20-foot ceiling.

 So to help you explore REITs as a possible shift in your real estate involvement, or an addition to your portfolio, let’s look at them from the approach of ‘what is right for you.’

-- You’re not handy.
+- Are not handy.

 Those are just some of the realities of both options.
-Do you want to be hands-on, handling the many categories of real estate ownership and rentals, or would you prefer to have a REIT company handling most of the work for you?
+Do you want to be hands-on, handling the many categories of real estate ownership and rentals?
+Or would you prefer to have a REIT company handling most of the work for you?

 If you favor the latter, here are some things to keep in mind about real estate investment trusts:

 - There are several different kinds of REITs to choose from.
 These include Equity REITs and Mortgage REITs among others, offering regular income streams, diversification and long-term capital appreciation.

 - REITs pay out dividends to shareholders, who then pay income taxes on those dividends.

 - REITs are located in every state and internationally.
 You can potentially invest in REITs in over 30 countries around the world without having to actually go overseas to search for properties and endure the rigorous process of international real estate transactions.